 As shown above, you would find the necessary weight-based shipping options such as min weight, max weight, base costs, etc., in the plugin settings.
 Here you can set up the shipping rules based on your business needs and requirements.

-After setting multiple rows as per your shipping need, a popup note in the last column will help you with text translation of the business rule.
-You can use these little tool tips whenever you need help.
+After setting multiple rows as per your shipping need, a popup note in the last column will help you with the text translation of the business rule.
+You can use these little tooltips whenever you need help.

 Read this article to learn how to set up weight-based shipping on your WooCommerce.

 Removing the Unused Shipping Columns

-Not all the columns in the Rate Matrix are used by all business.
+Not all the columns in the Rate Matrix are used by all businesses.
 Let’s take a case where you don’t need the following columns for your business.

 - Method Title: As you don’t have the different shipping method title.

 - Cost/weight: Only fixed cost. no weight per kg cost.

 - Weight round: No weight rounding. shipping cost calculated for the exact weight.

-You can hide above listed columns and use only the columns which are important for your business.
+You can hide the above-listed columns and use only the columns which are important for your business.

 As you see all the columns will be selected by default and you can choose to remove the columns as your business need.
 Now let’s see how the rate matrix looks after removing the columns.